Check back for upcoming events.

-The annual Johns Hopkins All Children's Dr. Martin Luther King Jr. Celebration will take place Friday, Jan.
-18, 2019, in the Research and Education building from 2 to 3:30 p.m.
-This year's speaker will be Dr. Tonjua Williams, President of St. Petersburg College.
-Music will be provided by the Shawn Brown Band.
+The annual Johns Hopkins All Children's Dr. Martin Luther King Jr. Celebration took place Friday, Jan.
+18, 2019, in the Research and Education building.
+This year's speaker was Dr. Tonjua Williams, President of St. Petersburg College.
+Music was provided by the Shawn Brown Band.

-Employees are also looking forward to participating in the Dr. Martin Luther King Jr. Day of Service on Jan.
-25, which will give Johns Hopkins All Children's employees the opportunity to take part in volunteer projects throughout the Tampa Bay area.
+Employees also participated in the Dr. Martin Luther King Jr. Day of Service on Jan.
+25, which gave Johns Hopkins All Children's employees the opportunity to take part in volunteer projects throughout the Tampa Bay area.

 Dr. Martin Luther King Jr. Day of Service 2018

 Johns Hopkins All Children’s, along with other Johns Hopkins Medicine members, proudly held our inaugural Martin Luther King Jr. Day of Service on Friday, Jan.
 26, 2018.
 We partnered with local organizations in need of volunteers for projects such as supporting the Daystar Life Center, assisting Habitat for Humanity and R’Club with a variety of activities, and working with the Edible Peace Patch Project in the Jordan Park Community Garden.

 On Friday, Jan.
 12, 2018, the Annual Johns Hopkins All Children's Dr. Martin Luther King Jr. Celebration took place on our campus.
 New this year, the hospital participated in an inaugural Day of Service on Jan.
 26. Employees were able to sign up online to volunteer with a variety of charitable organizations in the community.

 View more pictures here.